reckel-jm/cantara-webpage/content/support/_index.en.md

 weight: 4
 ---

 Cantara is free Software and has been developed with a lot of patience and passion.
-If you like it, I would be greatful if you consider one of the things below.
+If you like it, I would be grateful if you consider one of the things below.
 Thank you for using Cantara.
 It is my pleasure and honor!

 ## Give feedback, recommondations and bug reports

-If you find any issues, have ideas or recommondations or want to report a bug, please [open an issue at the Cantara Github repository](https://github.com/reckel-jm/cantara/issues).
+If you find any issues, have ideas or recommendations or want to report a bug, please [open an issue at the Cantara Github repository](https://github.com/reckel-jm/cantara/issues).
 I work completely via Github on the project, so that would be the best way to go.
 If you have no Github account and don't want to create one, ask a friend to do it for you.

 ## Translate Cantara to an other language